-Oracle Data Miner uses a work flow paradigm to capture, document, and automate the process of building, evaluating, and applying data mining models.
+Oracle Data Miner uses a work flow paradigm to capture, document, and automate the process of building, evaluating, and applying Oracle Data Mining models.
 Within a work flow, you can specify data transformations, build and evaluate multiple models, and score multiple data sets.
 You can then save work flows and share them with other users.